Appverse/appverse-web-html5-showcase/README.md

-Appverse Web
+Appverse HTML5 Showcase
 ============

-This is the repository of the Appverse Web HTML5 subproject.
+This is the repository of the Appverse HTML5 Showcase.
 Appverse Web is a multi-frontend technology capable web application framework incorporating the best-of-breed open source stack to meet the challenges of secure and robust server-side service development, integration and delivery.

 ## More Information